-Subsequent to March 31, 2018, the Company announced on April 19, 2018, that it had closed a non-brokered private placement of up to 233,333,333 units at a price of \$0.075 cents per unit for gross proceeds of \$17,500.
+On April 19, 2018, the Company closed a non-brokered private placement of up to 233,333,333 units at a price of \$0.075 cents per unit for gross proceeds of \$17,500.
 Each unit consists of one common share and one-half of one common share purchase warrant of the Company.
-Each warrant will entitle the holder to acquire one common share of the Company at \$0.12 on the date that is 24 months following its issuance date.
+Each warrant will entitle the holder to acquire one common share of the Company at an exercise price \$0.12 per share for a period of 24 months from its date of issuance.

-This financing transaction will improve the liquidity and will increase the capital resources of the Company and is expected to provide sufficient funding for the planned 2018 exploration program.
+This financing transaction improved the liquidity and increased the capital resources of the Company and is expected to provide sufficient funding for the planned 2018 exploration program.